SoDevLog/PyTrading/README.md

 # Rapid Tour

-You can have a rapid presentation of what you'll be able to do with the Trading platform, it's in french but you can translate easily :
+You can have a rapid presentation of what you'll be able to do with the Trading platform, it's in french but you can translate easily by choosing your language in GoogleTranslate :

 - [Rapid Tour of the Trading Platform in Python](https://www.trading-et-data-analyses.com/p/plateforme-de-trading-and-data-analyse.html)